Property Tax ID Number (Parcel Number): What It Is and How to Find It

 Frequently Asked Questions

-Your property tax ID number (also called a parcel number, APN, PIN, or tax ID) is a unique identifier assigned to your property by the county.
-You need it to look up your tax bill, file an appeal, pay taxes online, or conduct any business with the assessor's office.
-Find it on your property tax bill, deed, title insurance documents, or on the county assessor's website by searching your address.
+Your property tax ID number, also called a parcel number, APN, PIN, or tax ID, is a unique identifier assigned to your property by the county.
+You can typically find it on your tax bill or by contacting your local tax assessor's office.

 What It Is?